speakercorps/proposals/individual_work/schorkopf_geoffrey/railsconf_draft.markdown

 _For the event program (300 characters or less)._
 _This information will be hidden from the review committee._

 Geoffrey is a cruciverbalist, ukulelist, and audiophile.
-He is a graduate of the gSchool development program in Denver, and currently is a Rails consultant at Big Nerd Ranch in Atlanta.
+He is a graduate of the gSchool developer program in Denver, and currently is a Rails consultant at Big Nerd Ranch in Atlanta.